Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Evaluation Results and Analysis

-\subsubsection{Time.}
+\subsubsection{Time}

-The two \textbf{Time} columns in Table~\ref{tab:results1} show the average time spent by \proj and \df to find triggering inputs for each seed input if successful.
-The time needed by \proj to find one triggering input ranges from 0.029s to 1.183s, with the average value 0.283s. \df takes much longer time than \proj.
-Specifically, \df takes 2.202s$\sim$21.889s to find one triggering input.
-On average, \proj is 43.8x (5.2x$\sim$115.8x) as fast as \df in terms of time.
+The two \textbf{Average Time} columns in \cref{tab:results1} show the average time spent by \proj and \df to find triggering inputs for each seed input if successful.
+The time needed by \proj to find one triggering input ranges from 0.029s to 3.369s, with the average value 0.518s. \df takes much longer time than \proj.
+Specifically, \df takes 10.654s$\sim$163.936s to find one triggering input, with the average 52.234s.
+On average, \proj is 230.94x (17.84x$\sim$446.06x) as fast as \df in terms of time.

-\subsubsection{Query.}
+\subsubsection{Query}